md-redwan-hossain/bd-geographical-data-api/README.md

 - A Districts and its Division and Sub-Districts.
 - A Sub-District and its Division and District.

-## Where to use the API
+## Where to use

-- This types of data are frequently used in web applications where Geographical data is utilized.
+-  Data provided by this API are frequently used in web applications where Geographical data is utilized.

-## How to run the API
+## How to run
+- For API documentation, `/swagger` go to endpoint.
 - The preferred way to use the API is docker.
 However, you need dotnet 7 to run the source code.
 - If any package is missing, simply run: